ionic-team/stencil/readme.md

 # Stencil: A Compiler for Web Components

 [Stencil](https://stenciljs.com/) is a simple compiler for generating Web Components and progressive web apps (PWA).
+Stencil was built by the [Ionic Framework](http://ionicframework.com/) team for its next generation of performant mobile and desktop Web Components.

 Stencil combines the best concepts of the most popular frontend frameworks into a compile-time rather than run-time tool.
 Stencil takes TypeScript, JSX, a tiny virtual DOM layer, efficient one-way data binding, an asynchronous rendering pipeline (similar to React Fiber), and lazy-loading out of the box, and generates 100% standards-based Web Components that run in any browser supporting the Custom Elements v1 spec.